yohasebe/openai-chat-api-workflow/README.md

   - `o1` model supported (non-streaming only)
   - Image upload from the web UI improved
   - Command-line recording for speech-to-text fixed (Thank you Victor)
-- 3.4.1:
-  - New TTS voices added (`ash`, `coral`, and `sage`)
-  - Old models before `gpt-4o` are removed
-  - UI improvements
-  - Image upload from the web UI improved
-- 3.3.0: Import image feature is added to the web UI
-- 3.2.3: Added support for `gpt-4o-2024-11-20` model
-- 3.2.2: Streaming support for `o1` series models
-- 3.2.1: Fixed URI encoding issue when re-editing prompt
-- 3.2.0: Added support for Beta models (`o1-preview`, `o1-mini`)

 [Complete Change Log](https://github.com/yohasebe/openai-chat-api-workflow/blob/main/CHANGELOG.md)

 ## Methods of Execution

 Here are three methods to run the workflow: 1) Using commands within the Alfred UI, 2) Passing selected text to the workflow, 3) Utilizing the Web UI.
-Additionally, there’s a convenient method for making brief inquiries to GPT.
+Additionally, there's a convenient method for making brief inquiries to GPT.

 **Commands within the Alfred UI**